sbb-design-systems/sbb-angular/src/angular/breadcrumb/breadcrumb.md

   (e.g. `<a aria-label="Back to the homepage" ...>`).
 - The active link (normally the last entry) should receive the `aria-current="location"` attribute to indicate that this site is currently being displayed.

+### Dividers

+As divider space to other content you should use the `sbb-divider-small-vertical` class.